 My cheap little heart shivers every time I think of it.

 That being said, my mom friends bought me a gift certificate for one of these services after my dad died to help keep me and Six fed and that was delightful.
-I highly recommend it as a way to help your loved ones feed themselves when their lives hit a reef.
+I highly recommend it as a way to help keep your loved ones fed when their lives hit a reef.

 There are many new fangled things I love.
 Tiny cakes you make in a mug in the microwave.
 Mario Kart on Nintendo Switch.
 Streaming services.
 Weirdly flavored fizzy water in cans.

 But food delivery apps are just a little too rich for my blood.

 And I live two short blocks away from a Trader Joe’s so I really have no excuse not to keep myself fed.